OpenDreamKit/OpenDreamKit.github.io/_posts/2017-03-25-Sage-MMT-export.md

 Line 24 is of course critical to the definition, but one can see that the rest is well structured and readable.
 I have omitted here the first five lines, which consist of `include` statements, and make the whole thing a completely formal definition yet implemented at a very high level of abstraction.
 You could slim down those `include`s and build the same thing on flexiformal foundations, *e.g.* not bother with the logic "deep down".

 Overall, not many mathematicians might be able to write this, but almost any mathematician can navigate her way through it.
-It also helps that the jEdit editor and the MathHub webserver have drastically improved, especially in [ease of use](https://github.com/OpenDreamKit//OpenDreamKit/tree/master/WP4), but also installation and resilience (work done as part of [Work Package 3](https://github.com/OpenDreamKit//OpenDreamKit/tree/master/WP3)).
+It also helps that the jEdit editor and the MathHub webserver have drastically improved, especially in ease of use (work done as part of [Work Package 4](https://github.com/OpenDreamKit//OpenDreamKit/tree/master/WP4)), but also installation and resilience (work done as part of [Work Package 3](https://github.com/OpenDreamKit//OpenDreamKit/tree/master/WP3)).

 ## Math-in-the-Middle methodology
 <br>